How’s Your GPS Working?

 Perhaps your inner positioning system needs a recalculation.
 Get positioned for success in your life and in your work by focusing on your strengths.
 Don't allow every wind of adversity to knock you off course.
 Know who you are and where you want to go.
 This in turn will provide the base for what to do next.
 Does this new opportunity fit with your strengths, personality and skills?
 If not, you can let it go and move on to something that fits better.
 Just like your car's GPS, your internal guidance system operates better with more data and an occasional re-calculation.

-Have a question for Yvonne?
-Ask or leave a comment below!
+Have a question for Yvonne or want to leave a comment?
+Click here.